Data Sources & Methodology

 Data API and RPC providers included in the benchmark suite

-MoralisData APIEVMWebhooksWeb3 data platform with extensive EVM chain support.
+MoralisData APIEVM (24 chains)40K CU/dayWebhooksWeb3 data platform with extensive EVM chain support.
 Uses webhook-based streaming.

-CodexData APIEVMGraphQLToken price and market data API via GraphQL.
+CodexData APIEVM (80 chains)10K req/moGraphQLToken price and market data API via GraphQL.
 Specializes in DeFi token analytics.

-LlamaRPCRPCEVMRPCPrivacy-preserving RPC by DefiLlama.
-No request logging, free to use.
+LlamaRPCRPCEVM (20 chains)UnlimitedRPCPrivacy-preserving RPC by DefiLlama.
+No request logging, completely free to use.

 Benchmark Methodology